tiferrei/Computer-Science/README.md

 # GCSE Computer Studies
 Hi!
-This is my repo with my GCSE projects, I know it's public and actually I don't mind if you copy them, as long as you give attributes.
+This is my repo with my GCSE projects, I know it's public and actually I don't mind if you use them, as long as they are useful for your knowledge, not to exercise your copying skills.

 Copyright (C) 2015, Tiago Ferreira